tyroruyk/tictacx/README.md

 ## How to Play

 1. Compile the code using a C compiler or makefile.
+   ("
+   (a) first locate the repository 'tictacx' in your local machine (b) right click and open directory on windows powershell (c) in the command line type 'make' and wait a few seconds for the code to compile.
+Ignore warnings.
+   ")
 2. Run the executable.
+   ("
+   (-) after compilation type 'build' in the command line.
+   ")
-3. Choose a game mode from the menu.
+3. Choose a game mode (type 1 or 2 and press enter)from the menu.
 4. Players take turns by entering their moves in the format `row column` (e.g., `1 2` for row 1, column 2).
 5. The game continues until a player wins or the board is full (draw).